obss/trapper/README.md

 pip install trapper
 ```

-#### Installing in Editable Mode (For Contributing)
+## Contributing

-If you want to open a PR, please create a fresh environment as described before,
+If you would like to open a PR, please create a fresh environment as described
-clone the repo locally and install trapper in editable mode as follows.
+before, clone the repo locally and install trapper in editable mode as follows.

 ```console
 git clone https://github.com/obss/trapper.git
 cd trapper
 pip install -e .[dev]
 ```

+After your changes, please ensure that the tests are still passing, and do not
+forget to apply code style formatting.

 ### Testing trapper